jrpotter/notebook/notes/data-structures/b-tree.md

 %%ANKI
 Basic
 What is the maximum number of children a node in a B-tree have?
-Back: N/A. It depends on the tree's order.
+Back: A number equal to the tree's order.
 Reference: Donald Ervin Knuth, _Art of Computer Programming, 3: Sorting and Searching_, 2. ed., 34.
 (Reading, Mass: Addison-Wesley, 1995).
 <!--ID: 1723211542010-->
 END%%